 How To Install Discourse on Ubuntu 18.04

 Discourse is an open-source discussion platform.
-It can be used as a mailing list, a discussion forum, or a long-form chat room.
-In this tutorial, we’ll install Discourse in an isolated environment using Docker, a containerization application.
+You can use Discourse as a mailing list, a discussion forum, or a long-form chat room.
+In this tutorial, you will install Discourse in an isolated environment using Docker, a containerization application.

-Before we get started, there are a few things we need to set up first:
+Before you get started, there are a few things you will need:

-- Docker installed on your server, which you can do by following Step 1 of the Docker installation tutorial for Ubuntu 18.04.
+- Docker installed on your server.
+To accomplish this, you can follow step 1 of our Docker installation tutorial for Ubuntu 18.04.

 - An SMTP mail server.
 If you don’t want to run your own mail server, you can use another service, like a free account on Mailgun.